ms-iot/content/en-US/win10/samples/ZigBeeAdapterTutorial.md

 ![ZigBeeJoinNetVerif]({{site.baseurl}}/images/ZigBee/ZigBeeJoinNetVerif.png)

 ## Set up your Raspberry Pi2
-1. perform initial set up as instructed [here](http://ms-iot.github.io/content/en-US/win10/SetupRPI.htm)
+1. Perform initial set up as instructed [here](http://ms-iot.github.io/content/en-US/win10/SetupRPI.htm)
-2. plug the XBee USB dongle into the Raspberry Pi2
+2. Plug the XBee USB dongle into the Raspberry Pi2
-3. install the FTDI driver if not already part of the Windows 10 image for Raspberry Pi2
+3. Install the FTDI driver if not already part of the Windows 10 image for Raspberry Pi2
- 4. start a remote powershell session as administrator to the Raspberry Pi2
+ 4. Start a remote powershell session as administrator to the Raspberry Pi2
- 5. copy the .inf and .sys file of the FTDI driver to c:\windows\system32 folder of the RaspBerry Pi2
+ 5. Copy the .inf and .sys file of the FTDI driver to c:\windows\system32 folder of the RaspBerry Pi2
- 6. install the FTDI drivers using the following command:  `devcon.exe dp_add FTDIBUS.inf` and `devcon.exe dp_add FTDIPORT.inf`
+ 6. Install the FTDI drivers using the following command:  `devcon.exe dp_add FTDIBUS.inf` and `devcon.exe dp_add FTDIPORT.inf`
- 7. verify that driver works using the following command:  `devcon status "USB\VID_0403&PID_6001"`.
+ 7. Verify that driver works using the following command:  `devcon status "USB\VID_0403&PID_6001"`.
 You should see something like that: "_USB\VID_0403&PID_6001\...
 Name: FT232R USB UART Driver is running_".
 Note that PID could also be 6015 instead of 6001.
 This depends on the XBee Explorer USB dongle your using.
- 8. reboot the RaspBerry Pi2
+ 8. Reboot the RaspBerry Pi2

 ## Deploy the ZigBee adapter on your Windows 10 machine
 1. Download the ZigBeeAdapter.zip file [here](https://github.com/ms-iot/samples/blob/develop/AllJoyn/AllJoynZigBeeAdapter/ZigBeeAdapter.zip?raw=true)